 - There is a lower risk of opportunistic behavior.

-You must have heard that one should never put all the eggs in one basket because it can prove risky for you.
+You must have heard that one should never put all the eggs in one basket (multi sourcing approach) because it can prove risky for you.
 In the year 1998, the world-renowned brand Ford had to face serious fall-out because of its decision to opt for single sourcing.

 It had to shut down assembly lines and incur a huge loss.
 Let’s go through some points where a business entity has decided to opt for single sourcing for its products.